How to Spend 24 hours in Lima Peru for Kids

 We have a terrible habit of never leaving enough time to explore the city we land in when we visit a new country.
 So when we found ourselves with only 24 hours in Lima, Peru, we had to make some tough decisions on where to go and what to see in this incredible city.
-We landed after midnight and made a trip straight to our hotel, the Dazzler Hotel, Lima where we slept for a few hours before joining our hosts Lima Discover to find out about the best things to do in Lima with kids.
+We had our Peru gear packed and loaded, and when we landed after midnight and made a trip straight to our hotel, the Dazzler Hotel, Lima where we slept for a few hours before joining our hosts Lima Discover to find out about the best things to do in Lima with kids.

 About Lima, Peru